Pablo Reyes Player Props: Red Sox vs. Mariners

 Pablo Reyes At The Plate

-- Reyes has reached base via a hit in 13 games this year (of 23 played), and had multiple hits in seven of those games.
+- In 58.3% of his games this season (14 of 24), Reyes has picked up at least one hit, and in seven of those games (29.2%) he recorded multiple hits.

-- He has not gone deep in his 23 games this season.
+- He has not hit a home run in his 24 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.